The Ultimate In Birding Tours

 The main section of our Western Mexico birding tour starts at Mazatlan on the eastern shores of the Gulf of California, where we will look for some species typical of dry deciduous woodland, including Purplish-backed Jay and Elegant Quail, and explore the coast in search of Red-billed Tropicbird and Blue-footed Booby.

-Further south along the pacific coast we shall visit San Blas, long famed for its remarkable ornithological diversity.
-Here we will see a marvellous variety of wetland and coastal species as well as a sumptuous array of birds in the surrounding forests, including such varied endemics as Mexican Parrotlet, Mexican Woodnymph, Grey-crowned Woodpecker, Citreoline Trogon, the spectacular Fan-tailed Warbler and Happy Wren, as well as the localized White-throated Flycatcher, as well as equally appealing species such as Collared Forest Falcon and Rosy Thrush-Tanager.
+Further south along the Pacific coast, we shall visit San Blas, long famed for its remarkable ornithological diversity.
+Here we will see a marvellous variety of wetland and coastal species as well as a sumptuous array of birds in the surrounding forests, including such varied endemics as Mexican Parrotlet, Mexican Hermit, Mexican Woodnymph, Grey-crowned Woodpecker, Citreoline Trogon, the spectacular Fan-tailed Warbler and Happy Wren, as well as the localized White-throated Flycatcher, as well as equally appealing species such as Collared Forest Falcon and Rosy Thrush-Tanager.
 Another highlight here will be our adventure by boat through the spectacular mangrove tunnels where we will see prehistoric-looking Boat-billed Herons and Northern Potoos.

 Continuing south we shall end the tour with a stay at Barra de Navidad where we will search for Lilac-crowned Parrot, San Blas Jay, the scarce Flammulated Flycatcher, the superb Red-breasted Chat and the gorgeous Orange-breasted Bunting in the thorn forests of the Jalisco coast.